Tero Saarinen Company

 Tero Saarinen Company is a dance group led by Finnish dance artist and choreographer Tero Saarinen, which he founded in 1996.
-In Helsinki the group is the programme partner of Dance House Helsinki, where the company presents not only Tero Saarinen's works, but also pieces by guest choreographers.
-The company's activities also include the international teaching of Tero technique and a residency program at TSC Studio, located at the Cable Factory in Helsinki.
+In Helsinki the group is the programme partner of Dance House Helsinki, where the company presents Tero Saarinen's works along with pieces by guest choreographers and produces international guest performances.
+The company's activities also include the teaching of Tero Technique both in Finland and internationally and a residency program at TSC Studio, located at the Cable Factory in Helsinki.

-Tero Saarinen Company is now considered one of Finland's leading cultural exports.
+Tero Saarinen Company is considered one of Finland's leading cultural exports.
 The group has performed in 40 countries.
-Its main activities also include running an international teaching programme and participating in the creation of Saarinen's choreographies for other leading dance companies around the world.
-The group follows the network-centric organization model, and employs about 40–80 people each year, eleven of whom have permanent posts.
+The company's pieces and Saarinen's choreographies have been a part of the repertoire of other leading dance companies around the world.
+The group follows the network-centric organization model, and employs about 80–120 people each year, 17 of whom have permanent posts.

-The company's own works are created as international co-productions, and include many of Saarinen's best known choreographies.
-Tero Saarinen's rich choreographic style is characterized by multidimensional artistry – expressive dancers, live music, and striking visuals.
-His distinctive movement language has been described as "organic", an "inventive mixture of grotesqueness and beauty" and "like Butoh with wings".
+The company's own works are created as international co-productions and are known for their multidisciplinarity.
+The company's distinctive movement language is based in a movement technique developed by Saarinen, called Tero Technique, which blends influences from Western and Asian dance traditions and from classical and contemporary influences.